nios-students/docs/wiki/FAQ'S.md

 # I just Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?

-Ans: Please wait until results of the exam you will released.
+Ans: Please wait until results of the exam you gave are released.
 NIOS will make other schedule for you.
 [Join our WhatsApp update channel](https://whatsapp.com/channel/0029VamKd7w3LdQV8AqlNF1h)